 What resources do we possess to make the change we desire?

-In any emotional mood or thought change there is nearly always an external trigger of some kind.
+There is nearly always an external trigger of some kind that sets off an emotional thought or feeling, even if it happens very quickly.
 Recognising the trigger and then understanding the pattern or routine that follows allows you to interrupt and make changes.
 This then gives you back an element of control and changes the outcome.
 It’s like the process involved in turning right when driving a car; braking, changing gear, looking in our mirror and all the other tiny elements of the process.
 Yet if we decide to use the left indicator instead of the right the result may completely change.

 Small incremental steps lead to giant leaps towards change

 To really improve your chances of success and break the pattern you need to be willing to try making lots of small, different changes to see what works for you.
 For example if you tend to feel down at the end of the day when you get home, put some inspiring music on instead of watching TV, make plans to call a friend, or allocate a specific time to just focus on your emotions with complete awareness and acceptance and don’t stop until your time is up, before moving onto something else.
 Try any of these variations to break your mood pattern; change or limit the timing, change the location, change where and how often, introduce something new, or break the process into smaller chunks.
 The key is to be prepared and approach your emotional mood as a process which you can take back control of and improve, using small changes.

 By understanding our emotional response to stress we can see it is an intrinsic part of human evolution, which has evolved as we have.
 We are also aware of certain basic physical needs which are essential to our survival such as food, water, air and sleep.
 It has also recently been established, through the Human Givens approach, that we also have emotional needs, developed over thousands of years of evolution, which have become ever more complicated and important to us and the way we interact with the world around us.